-The Academy of Television Arts and Sciences is taking steps to guard against allowing anthrax exposure to disrupt its third attempt at staging the 53rd Annual Emmy Awards in Los Angeles on Nov.
+The Academy of Television Arts and Sciences is taking steps to guard against anthrax disrupting its third attempt at staging the 53rd Annual Emmy Awards in Los Angeles on Nov.
 4.

-The academy is not accepting mail at its North Hollywood headquarters or at the Schubert Theater, where the awards are scheduled to be presented in ceremonies to be televised live on CBS.
+The academy is not accepting mail at its North Hollywood headquarters or at the Schubert Theater, where the awards are scheduled to be presented in ceremonies that'll air live on CBS.
 Academy officials said mail is being diverted to another location, where inspectors will sort it and examine it for signs of sabotage.

 The Emmy Awards were originally scheduled for Sept.
 16, but were postponed to Oct.
 7 because of the Sept.
 11 terror attacks in New York and Washington.
 The Oct.
 7 show was called off hours before it was to begin, following the announcement that the United States and Britain had launched airstrikes against Taliban targets in Afghanistan.